jhorzek/lesstimate/docs/2-getting-started.md

 	      penalty,
 	      lambda,
 	      theta//,
-	      //initialHessian, // optional, but can be very useful );
+	      // initialHessian, // optional, but can be very useful
+        // controlOptimizer, // optional: change the settings of the optimizer.
+        // verbose // set to >0 to get additional information on the optimization );
     ```